Paid content Wolf of Wall Street Jordan Belfort reveals plan to pay $100m owed to victims within 18 months

 CK: I did.
 It did seem a bit like at the end New Zealand was being used as the dupe country.
 It was a bit like “How low has this guy fallen?
 He’s talking this dreary room of people in New Zealand?”

 JB: It’s so funny because it was completely random.
 It wasn’t my idea.
 In the script it was Kuala Lumpur.
 And then I showed up [for a cameo in the scene, as the MC] and it was New Zealand.
 So I was like 'Why did you pick NZ?' and Scorsese was like [laughs].

-The sort of pic that riles creditors: Belfort posted this photo of he and his fiancé about to board a private jet to his Facebook account in July 2013.
+The sort of photo that riles creditors: Belfort posted this pic of himself nd his fiancé about to board a private jet to his Facebook account in July 2013.
 Critics have asked how he can live in a house on LA's Hermosa Beach (swanky by most people's standards, if not close to the Wolf's previous $US27m New York digs).

 CK: Did you have a lot of say over how you were depicted in the movie?

 JB: I had a lot of say over the parts that they wanted me to have a say over, but I didn’t have a lot of say over the parts that they fictionalised, that I thought … that I didn’t like.

 But you know, I loved the movie, and I accept the good with the bad.
 And I understand most of what they did, ficionalising, because they only have three hours to get the point across, and they’re trying to get certain emotional reactions from people.
 There are some things I thought could actually have been better, or filmed in a different way – more realistic.
 But I’m not Scorsese and he’s the master, so you’ve got to go with his gut, right?